grandmaster-nf/cayman/docs/class.md

 ### Stormcaller - Attunement of Control
-When you need to kill bosses fast.
-The super is fantastic for long range sustain damage to bosses when combined with the Geomag exotic boots.
+When you need to kill bosses fast!
+The super is fantastic for long range burst damage to bosses when combined with the Geomag exotic boots.
 You can cancel the super early to save energy, and sprint at 80% super to quickly fill the bar.
 This also lets you be aggressive for bursting down champions and bosses, either leaving them with low health for a finisher or getting a kill to create orbs for the team.

 Surge Detonator artifact mod will allow overload champs to be stunned with arc grenades - pulse and storm nades are ideal.
 Volatile Conduction mod that boosts super damage when low on health could also work, although situational and a high risk maneuver.